 Seung Hee Kim ’18 won a DAAD (German Academic Exchange Service) granting her a two-year Master’s Study Scholarship to study abroad in Germany.
 Seung Hee pursued her degree in Art History and German in the Macaulay Honors program at Hunter College.
 During her time abroad, she will be studying at the Universität Heidelberg in the Transcultural Studies program where she hopes to expand her knowledge as an interdisciplinary art historian and cultural critic.
 In the future, she plans to work in an international capacity at the intersection of economics and the arts, with the goal of empowering marginalized cultures.

-Abdullah Ahmed ’21 has been awarded a Foreign Language Area Studies Fellowship sponsored by NYU.
-Abdullah is a senior at Hunter double majoring in Human Biology and Arabic Language and Culture.
-She is currently studying at the Qalam wa Lawh Center for Arabic Studies in Rabat, Morocco.
-From her studies and experiences there, she hopes to gain fluency in the Arabic language which will be of immense benefit in her future career as a Physician Associate (PA) and in serving her community back home in New York City.
+Abdulla Ahmed ’22 has been awarded a Foreign Language Area Studies Fellowship sponsored by Columbia University.
+Abdulla is a senior at Hunter double majoring in Human Biology and Arabic Language and Culture.
+He is currently studying at the Qalam wa Lawh Center for Arabic Studies in Rabat, Morocco.
+From his studies and experiences there, he hopes to gain fluency in the Arabic language which will be of immense benefit in his future career as a Physician Associate (PA) and in serving his community back home in New York City.